AnnDkk/Coding1/README.md

 }
 ```

->I use high rotation speed to create different scenes through the visual retention characteristics of human eyes.
+>Using high rotation speed to create different scenes through the visual retention characteristics of human eyes.

 ## Achievements
 >By rolling the mouse pulley, users can enter different levels of space experience and experience different spatial effects.
 In addition, the sound changes as the mouse moves.